aquasecurity/tracee/CONTRIBUTING.md

 1. Since we have different projects under the same monorepo, use labels to denote areas that the issue relates to:
   1. `tracee-ebpf`
   2. `tracee-rules`
-  3. `libbpfgo`
-  4. `signatures`
+  3. `signatures`
-  5. If non of the labels is relevant don't add any (usually for top-level issues)
+  4. If non of the labels is relevant don't add any (usually for top-level issues)
 1. We use the following labels to describe the type of issue:
   1. `bug`
   2. `good-first-issue`